stripe/stripe-cli/pkg/playback/README.md

 # Introduction
 `stripe playback` is a prototype feature for the Stripe CLI.
 It is still under development.
 This project is inspired by the [VCR](https://github.com/vcr/vcr) approach to testing popularized in Ruby.

-When using the Ruby VCR gem, you record any HTTP interactions made in your test suite (request & response).
-These recordings are stored in serialized format, and can be replayed in future Źests to make them "fast, deterministic, and accurate".
+For context, when using the Ruby VCR gem, you record any HTTP interactions made in your test suite (request & response).
+These recordings are stored in serialized format, and can be replayed in future tests to make them "fast, deterministic, and accurate".

-While Ruby VCR is implemented as a Gem that you can directly use and configure in your test source code - `stripe playback` runs as a separate HTTP proxy server on your machine.
+While Ruby VCR is implemented as a Gem that you can directly use and configure in your test code - `stripe playback` runs as a separate HTTP proxy server on your machine.
 That means any configuration happens either at startup via the CLI, or via interprocess HTTP calls.

-This WIP document aims to give an unfamiliar developer enough information to begin using `stripe playback`.
+This WIP document aims to give a new user enough information to begin using `stripe playback`.
 # Usage

 You start and configure the server via the `stripe playback` command.
-See `stripe playback --help` for a description of the flags, which configures address, record vs replay mode, etc.
+See `stripe playback --help` for a description of the flags, how to control the server once it is running (via HTTP endpoints).

 `go run cmd/stripe/main.go playback --help`

-When running in both record/replay mode, the server will print out interactions with it:
+When running in both record/replay mode, the server will print out interactions with it (exact formatting of output may have changed).

 ```
 ### When in recordmode (playing responses from the remote API)